Lisa Kraus, Ph.D.

 Lisa Kraus, Co-founder and Project Director of the Herring Run Archaeology Project, holds a Ph.D. in anthropology and historical archaeology from the University of Texas at Austin and completed her undergraduate degree in anthropology at the College of William and Mary.
-She has been working in the Mid-Atlantic region since 1999, and previously worked in the Four Corners Region of Utah, Colorado, Arizona and New Mexico with the University of Colorado at Boulder.
-Dr. Kraus currently serves as an archaeologist for the Maryland Environmental Service/Maryland State Highway Administration.
 She has a particular interest in public archaeology, archaeology of the African Diaspora, and archaeology of the Chesapeake region.
-In addition, to her volunteer work with the Herring Run Archaeology Project, Dr. Kraus also serves as a co-curator of archaeology at the Natural History Society of Maryland.
+In addition to her volunteer work with the Herring Run Archaeology Project and her day job as an archaeologist with the Maryland Environmental Service & Maryland State Highway Administration, Lisa also serves as a co-curator of archaeology at the Natural History Society of Maryland.

 Jason P. Shellenhamer, M.A.A.